 How to control spam on your WordPress blog?

 It is sure that you want to prevent spam posts from happening on your WordPress site.
 Spam registrations are emerging as a common nuisance for the site owners who are running membership sites or allow multiple users to have registration on their website.
-In this article, we will discuss on how to keep the nuisance of spam at bay from your WordPress websites.
+In this article, here at Templatetoaster WordPress website builder, i will discuss on how to keep the nuisance of spam at bay from your WordPress websites.

 What is Spam?